 In October 2013, we entered into an agreement with Auxilium Pharmaceuticals, Inc., or Auxilium, under which Auxilium received an exclusive license to commercialize and promote STENDRA in the United States and Canada.
-On the same date, we also entered into a supply agreement with Auxilium, whereby we will supply Auxilium with STENDRA for commercialization.
+On the same date, we also entered into a supply agreement with Auxilium, whereby we would supply Auxilium with STENDRA for commercialization.
 Auxilium began commercializing STENDRA in the U.S. market in December 2013.
 In January 2015, Auxilium was acquired by Endo International, plc, or Endo.
+In December 2015, Auxilium notified us of its intention to return the U.S. and Canadian commercial rights for STENDRA to us.
+Auxilium has provided its contractually required six-month notice of termination which, absent an agreement between Auxilium and us for an earlier termination date, will result in the termination of the license agreement and supply agreement on June 30, 2016.